 - Throw things out if you’re not going to eat it ever again.
 Anchovies from 2 years ago.
 Olives from…no idea.
 Trash it all.
 These things only take up valuable space.

-- Do it when you’re well-rested.
-It takes energy.
-One time, we tried it Saturday afternoon when we were exhausted from the workweek.
+- One time, we tried it Saturday afternoon when we were exhausted from the workweek.
 I did it for 1.5 hours and felt like I got nowhere.
 I gave up.
-I looked at it with a fresh eye Sunday morning and knocked it out in 10 minutes.
+I looked at it with a fresh eye the next morning and knocked it out in 10 minutes.
 What was I doing wasting that hour and half the day before?

 - Speaking of sorting, go with a spreadsheet.
 This is one of the rare times where paper slows me down.
-I like to filter and sort columns.
+I like to filter and sort columns in my food inventory.
+Spreadsheets are great for copying and pasting your food inventory for the next week.

 - For the Use By date, stick to the same unit of time, especially for perishables.
 I standardize to days.
 I like days because our food moves on a daily basis.
 I sort on the Use By column when meal planning to decide what ingredients to use first.
 Here is the cheat sheet for quick calculations:

 - Eyeball the quantity.
 Quantities can be the exact weight on the package.
 Otherwise eyeball it as a handful, a bunch, a smidgen, a cup, a knob.
-This isn’t science.
+This isn’t a precise science.
+It’s a guide to remind you of what you have in your kitchen and what you need to get rid of

 - Don’t be perfect.
 Stick to good enough.